 EnSilica

 Modern transceivers rely on the integration of MIMO systems to meet the link budget and mitigate interference.
 By enabling ‘digital radios’, based on RF-ADCs/DACs, FinFET is the ideal technology to design such devices.
-However, the power consumption of digital architectures is incompatible with applications having limited energy budget, as the energy-per-conversion increases exponentially when the converters operate above 1 GHz.
+However, the power consumption of this architecture is high.
+In the case of space applications, the energy budget is limited and therefore incompatible with a fully digital approach.
+Significant power can be saved by designing an analog frontend, converting the RF signal to an IF below 500MHz, before performing the transition to the digital domain.

 EXHIBITION